What is branding?

 Because they’re the companies selling to your target audience.

-It’s vital that your business name helps your brand stand out from those competitors.
+Your business name must help your brand stand out from those competitors.
 So, get to know who they are.
 And then choose a name that can’t be confused with theirs.

 Get your logistical ducks in a row